rmarable/ParallelClusterMaker/FAQ.md

 ---

+Q: What version of ParallelCluster is currently supported?

+A: ParallelClusterMaker strives to stay aligned with the most recent production release of ParallelCluster (currently aws-parallelcluster-2.4.0).

+---

 Q: What functionality does ParallelClusterMaker have that is above and beyond the built-in functionality of AWS ParallelCluster?

 A: Please consult the "ParallelClusterMaker Features" section in the README.md document for the specific functionality that ParallelClusterMaker provides as an augmentation of ParallelCluster.